 This Apprenticeship is designed to operate as the professional standard for people working as a vineyard operative in the UK wine industry.

-A Vineyard Operative is responsible for carrying out operations relating to the establishment and management of vineyards in line with employer’s requirements.
-It is their job to ensure that vineyards are established according to best practice and that grapevines are managed all year round to ensure that a reliable, sustainable supply of high quality grapes are provided to wineries at harvest.
+The viticulture apprenticeship will provide you with all the skills necessary to become a Vineyard Operative; responsible for carrying out operations relating to the establishment and management of vineyards in line with employer’s requirements.
+It is their job to ensure that vineyards are established according to best practice and that grapevines are managed all year round to ensure that a reliable, sustainable supply of high-quality grapes are provided to wineries at harvest.

-The vineyard is a complex and dynamic environment and apprentices will be taught, within an appropriate Health &Safety framework, to make and carry out informed decisions in key areas, including: vineyard establishment, pruning and trellis management, canopy management in spring and summer, pest and disease control, yield estimation and yield management, maturity estimation and harvesting, environmental sustainability, machinery and equipment use.
+The vineyard is a complex and dynamic environment and apprentices will be taught within an appropriate health and safety framework, to make and carry out informed decisions in key areas, including:

 The skills required, along with underpinning theory, will be taught on the commercial Plumpton College vineyard at Rock Lodge in ten weekly blocks over a two-year period.
-These blocks will occur during ‘less busy times’ during the vineyard management calendar and be designed in so that apprentices will return to their employer’s vineyard/s and put into practice what they have learned.
 The weekly blocks will be supplemented with student use of the Plumpton College VLE (virtual learning environment) dedicated to the Viticulture Apprentice scheme.